rackerlabs/rackspace-how-to/content/rackspace-email/verify-email-delivery.md

 -	If you are sending from a desktop mail client such as Outlook, is the message in Drafts or the Outbox?
 If so, attempt resending the message.
 - If you are sending to a contact, try manually entering the email address and sending again.
 If this is successful, verify that the contact information is correct.
 -	Log into [apps.rackspace.com](apps.rackspace.com) and attempt sending the message again.
-    - If you can successfully send a message online, but not from a desktop mail client you can verify your settings are correct in the [Email Help Tool](emailhelp.rackspace.com).
+    - If you can successfully send a message online, but not from a desktop mail client you can verify your settings are correct by logging into the [Email Help Tool](emailhelp.rackspace.com).
 -	Try sending the message from a computer connected to a different internet network such as your home, or a different office building.
 -	Verify with the recipient that your message was not stored in one of their sub-folders.
 -	Verify with the recipient that your message was not marked as spam.
-If your message was marked as spam please reference [Best practices for sending person to person email](/how-to/best-practices-for-sending-person-to-person-email/)to prevent this in the future.
+If your message was marked as spam please reference [Best practices for sending person to person email](/how-to/best-practices-for-sending-person-to-person-email/) to prevent this in the future.